devanpellow/universal-search-seapoint/README.md

 - Fuzzy search
 - Search filters using commands (e.g., "vendor:", "transaction:") ✅
 - Keyboard shortcuts shown next to actions ✅
+  - When element is focused, I show to the user that hitting enter will select the element.

 ## Mock Data For Testing